Data protection information

 § 6 Revocation or objection to the processing of your data

-§ 7 No automated decision-making
+§ 7 No automated individual decision-making

 § 8 No transfer of data to third countries